Smoothing Meets Perturbation: Unified and Tight Analysis for Nonconvex-Concave Minimax Optimization: Main Results

-\begin{corollary}[Tightness analysis of Smoothed GDA] Consider \emph{Smoothed GDA} with the step‐size conditions from \cref{con-psgda}, and denote by $(\x_T,\y_T,\z_T)$ the output after $T$ iterations.
-Then, there exists an $\ell$-smooth function and an initialization $(\x_0,\y_0,\z_0)$ such that \begin{enumerate}[label=(\roman*)] \item (Game Stationarity) \emph{Smoothed GDA} requires at least $T = \Omega\left(\tfrac{\ell^{3}D_{\cY}^{2}\Delta_{\Psi_2}}{\epsilon^{4}}\right)$ iterations to guarantee that the point $(\x_T,\y_T)$ is an $\epsilon$-GS of problem \cref{eq:prob}. \item (Optimization Stationarity) \emph{Smoothed GDA} requires at least $T = \Omega\left(\tfrac{\ell^3D_{\cY}^{2}\Delta_{\Psi_2}}{\epsilon^{4}}\right)$ iterations to guarantee that the point $\x_T$ is an $\epsilon$-OS of problem \cref{eq:prob}. \end{enumerate} \end{corollary} These results clearly delineate the roles of the two acceleration techniques: Smoothing alone improves both optimization stationarity and game stationarity, whereas dual perturbation by itself only accelerates game stationarity.
-Combining both methods in \emph{Perturbed Smoothed GDA}, the algorithm attains the best‑known rate for game stationarity and preserves the state‑of‑the‑art rate for optimization stationarity.
-In other words, smoothing suffices to achieve the optimal rate for optimization stationarity, while dual perturbation contributes only to further accelerating game stationarity when used alongside smoothing.
-Moreover, this cooperative speed‑up for game stationarity implies that smoothing and dual perturbation enhance convergence to $\epsilon$-GS through fundamentally different mechanisms that can complement each other in some cases.
+\begin{corollary}[Tightness analysis of Smoothed GDA] Consider the \emph{Smoothed GDA} with the step‐size conditions from \cref{con-psgda}, and denote by $(\x^{T},\y^{T},\z^{T})$ the output after $T$ iterations.
+Then, there exists an $\ell$-smooth function and an initialization $(\x^0,\y^0,\z^0)$ such that \begin{enumerate}[label=(\roman*)] \item (Game Stationarity) \emph{Smoothed GDA} requires at least $T = \Omega\left(\tfrac{\ell^{3}D_{\cY}^{2}\Delta_{\Psi_2}}{\epsilon^{4}}\right)$ iterations to guarantee that the point $(\x^{T},\y^{T})$ is an $\epsilon$-GS of problem \cref{eq:prob}. \item (Optimization Stationarity) \emph{Smoothed GDA} requires at least $T = \Omega\left(\tfrac{\ell^3D_{\cY}^{2}\Delta_{\Psi_2}}{\epsilon^{4}}\right)$ iterations to guarantee that the point $\x^{T}$ is an $\epsilon$-OS of problem \cref{eq:prob}. \end{enumerate} \end{corollary} These results clearly delineate the roles of the two acceleration techniques: Smoothing alone improves convergence to both optimization stationarity and game stationarity, whereas dual perturbation alone accelerates only convergence to game stationarity.
+By combining the two techniques, \emph{Perturbed Smoothed GDA} attains the best-known rate for game stationarity while preserving the state-of-the-art rate for optimization stationarity among single-loop first-order methods.
+In other words, smoothing suffices to achieve the state-of-the-art rate for optimization stationarity, while dual perturbation contributes only to further accelerating game stationarity when used alongside smoothing.
+Moreover, this cooperative speed-up for game stationarity suggests that smoothing and dual perturbation enhance convergence to $\epsilon$-GS through distinct, yet complementary, mechanisms.

+While the above results focus on a constant (non-adaptive) choice of $r_{\y}^t$ for finite-time guarantees, we next consider a diminishing sequence $r_{\y}^t \searrow 0$ for both \emph{Perturbed GDA} and \emph{Perturbed Smoothed GDA}.
+We show that the vanishing perturbation further ensures asymptotic convergence to a stationary point of~\cref{eq:prob}. \begin{theorem}[Asymptotic Convergence of {\it \bf{Perturbed GDA}}] Let $\{(\x^t,\y^t)\}_{t\ge 0}$ be generated by \emph{Perturbed GDA} with step sizes satisfying \cref{con-pgda}.
+Define